ergoplatform/ergodocs/docs/node/install/troubleshooting.md

 ### Displays as 'Synchronised' even though it isn't.

 If your node is displaying as synchronised even though the height does not match the latest one found on [the explorer](https://explorer.ergoplatform.com/).
+There is currently an open issue for a [header downloading problem during synchronization](https://github.com/ergoplatform/ergo/issues/1657)

 ### Is there any way to revert without resyncing?

-The node will attempt to do this itself, but if it fails - there is no way to manually roll back.
+The latest versions of the node will attempt to fix any errors itself, but if it fails - there is no way to manually roll-back.

 ### Searching the logs

 Here's some useful log greps

 ```bash